BarkinTopcu/educational_crypto_simulation/README.md

 > - It does not provide financial or investment advice.
 > - The developer of this repository is not responsible for any financial loss resulting from the use or misuse of this code.
 >
-> Use this bot only in test environments or simulations. **Do not connect to real wallets or trading accounts.**
+> Use this only in test environments or simulations. **Do not connect to real wallets or trading accounts.**
 >
 > This application does not provide investment advice.
 All data, models, functions and forecasts are for educational and analytical purposes only.
 Do not use this information to make investment decisions.
 All investment decisions are the responsibility of the user.
 >